 Here’s a truth not commonly acknowledged: salad is the unsung hero of the Thanksgiving table.
-In a sea of beige, creamy, savory dishes, salad brings the much-needed contrast, color, and crunch to balance out the weighty meal.
+In a sea of beige, creamy, and savory dishes, salad brings the much-needed contrast, color, and crunch to balance out the weighty meal.

 What’s In This Salad

-Key Ingredients + Substitutions
+Key Ingredients + Variations

 - Red Onion: Can be subbed with shallot.